murilosantoriboff/FixNotes/README.md

 > Status: Developing ⚠️

-### Finance it's a website planned by me, where i builted with Python and Django for Back-end and HTLM 5, CSS 3, JavaScript for Front-End.
+### FixNotes it's a website planned by me, where i builted with Python and Django for Back-end and HTLM 5, CSS 3, JavaScript for Front-End.

 ## Technologies used: